 Physics Professor Corinne Manogue presented the College of Science 2018 F.A.
-Gilfillan Memorial Lecture, “Catalyzing the transformation of science learning at OSU,” on Thursday, on April 5, from 6:30 – 8:00 p.m.
+Gilfillan Memorial Lecture, “Catalyzing the transformation of science learning at OSU,” on Thursday, April 5, from 6:30 – 8:00 p.m.
 In her talk, Manogue employed her experiences leading a highly successful curriculum redesign of the physics major as a model to explore the possibilities for learning reform in science, technology, engineering and mathematics (STEM) in the university.

 The stimulating talk opened up new ways of understanding physics and the path to educational transformation.
 Borrowing a page from student engagement strategies used in her classroom, Manogue engaged the audience in an active exploration of how physical or external representations can be used to understand concepts in physics.